 Being a public holiday, but also a day of recuperation for many people who partied until morning on New Year’s Eve, Lisbon shuts itself down on New Year’s Day.

 Most museums and monuments do not open on 1 January.
 Shops, supermarkets and shopping centres are closed as well.

 But there are exceptions to the rule.
 Here are a few ideas for things to do if you spend New Year’s Day in Lisbon.

 New Year’s Day Activities

-- Visit Lisbon’s Oceanarium, which is open from noon to 6pm on 1 January.
+Open from noon to 6pm on 1 January.

 New Year’s Day After Dark

-- Spot the Christmas lights still shining on Avenida da Liberdade and in the Baixa and shopping districts.
+They are still shining on Avenida da Liberdade and in the Baixa and Chiado shopping districts.

 Travelling in Lisbon on New Year’s Day